lxc/incus/doc/daemon-behavior.md

 (daemon-behavior)=
 # Daemon behavior

-This specification covers some of the {ref}`lxd-daemon`'s behavior.
+This specification covers some of the Incus daemon's behavior.

 ## Startup